Men's All-Mountain back ski reviews 2019

 Selected for the PROSKILAB review for several seasons now, the H-95 from ZAG is one of the best skis in this segment of the market.
 Unfortunately, the testers detected erratic behavior that was probably due to how the skis were tuned: unpredictable turn initiation, inconsistent control in the turns, irregular pressure...

 As a result, we decided not to review the ski this year and to try again next year.
-As far as we know, the ski has not changed, and we suggest that our readers check out the PROSKILAB 2018 review and other 2019 reviews...
+As...
 Read on